 Here’s a list of our AWS Courses.
 All of them are now accessible for free in CloudAcademy.com and you can share them or rewatch without limits.

-1. Amazon Web Services Introduction Course – Watch it now
+1. Fundamentals for AWS – Watch it now

-This is the first course you should watch if you never hear of AWS.
+This is the first Learning Path you should watch if you never heard of AWS.
 It will introduce you to the basic concepts of AWS and how you can start using it in a few minutes.
-During this course you will also learn how to install the AWS’s CLI (Command Line Interface) on your PC to start using Amazon Web Services from your command line.
+During this Learning Path, you will also learn how to install the AWS’s CLI (Command Line Interface) on your PC to start using Amazon Web Services from your command line.

 2. Amazon Web Services – How to start using EC2 (Elastic Compute Cloud) – Watch it now